YourNiceCv

 Generally, a text-based PDF (.pdf) is the best format.
 It preserves your formatting exactly as you intended, ensuring that when a human recruiter opens the file, it looks perfect on any device (Mac, PC, mobile).

 However, you must ensure it is a text-based PDF, not an image-based PDF.
-If you export your CV from Photoshop or scan a printed copy, the ATS cannot read the text.
+If you export your resume from Photoshop or scan a printed copy, the ATS cannot read the text.
 You should be able to highlight the text in your PDF with your cursor.

 Alternatively, a standard Microsoft Word document (.docx) is universally accepted by all ATS platforms.